-Omaha Public Library’s new Central Library will be a cultural and technological landmark that honors the past, celebrates the moment, and imagines the future.
+Omaha Public Library’s new Central Library is a cultural and technological landmark that honors the past, celebrates the moment, and imagines the future.
 A place to connect, dream, discover together…

 Inspired by innovative library facilities worldwide and a broad community engagement process, this unique central library design sets a new standard.

-By combining traditional library services and state-of-the-art technologies, this iconic project has the potential to transform the city of Omaha.
+By combining traditional library services and state-of-the-art technologies, this iconic project can transform the city of Omaha.

 Many voices contributed to the dynamic design concepts.
 Public input, feedback from OPL and Do Space staff and partnering entities, library trends and best practices, visits to a selection of the world’s best libraries, and the 2017 Omaha Public Library Facilities Plan all shaped the plan.

-The inviting open book exterior will lead you into unforgettable worlds.
-The library will be an active, vibrant community hub offering equitable access, empowering resources, and connective spaces.
-It will be a point of civic pride built around principles of equity and access; reading and literacy; innovation and learning; and collaboration and entrepreneurship.
+The inviting open book exterior leads you into unforgettable worlds.
+The library is an active, vibrant community hub offering equitable access, empowering resources, and connective spaces.
+It is a point of civic pride built around principles of equity and access; reading and literacy; innovation and learning; and collaboration and entrepreneurship.

-This striking, modern library will integrate Omaha Public Library (OPL) and Do Space services and include a revolutionary Automated Storage and Retrieval System (ASRS).
-This high-tech system will store items from OPL’s large collection, allowing library branches to utilize more space for neighborhood-driven programming while still providing an abundance of books and materials for patrons to discover and enjoy.
+This striking, modern library integrates Omaha Public Library (OPL) and Do Space services and includes a revolutionary Automated Storage and Retrieval System (ASRS).
+This high-tech system stores items from OPL’s large collection, allowing library branches to utilize more space for neighborhood-driven programming while still providing an abundance of books and materials for patrons to discover and enjoy.

 Learn more about the intentional details and library amenities from the project’s architects and designers →